By Carl Preiksaitis

 Faculty Peer Reviewed

 A 55 year-old male is recently diagnosed with systemic sarcoidosis.
-The patient is started on prednisone …
+The patient is started …

 Peer Reviewed